10 Great Workbench Upgrades

 Laminate Flooring Bench Top

 Leftover scraps of laminate flooring make a great workbench surface.
 Laminate is tough and easy to clean—dried glue or paint scrapes right off.
 If you fasten the laminate with small nails, you can easily pry it off and replace it every few years.
-This is one of the easiest and most durable workbench top ideas you can DIY.

 Miter Saw Waste